-Classic sloppy joes made healthy in 30 minutes and under 45g carbs with bun included.
+One-pan classic sloppy joes made healthy!
 A great make ahead for lunch at work or leftovers.

-To make sloppy joes healthy, I added in some veggies, swapped the sugar for honey, and swapped the bun for a sandwich thin.
-The result – 45 low glycemic carbs that still give you the original taste of a classic sloppy joe.
+To make sloppy joes healthy, I added in veggies and swapped the bun for a sandwich thin.

-The awesome thing about the veggies is that they aren’t noticeable in taste because the overall taste comes from the sauce, but you’re getting those great nutritional boosts.
+The awesome thing about the veggies is that they aren’t noticeable in taste because the overall taste comes from the classic sauce, but you’re getting those great filling, nutritional boosts.

-You can substitute the ground beef for ground pork, ground turkey, or ground chicken.
-The flavor will change accordingly.
+Sloppy joes have a distinct flavor and the juices from the meat contribute to that.
+You can substitute the ground beef for pork, turkey, or chicken, but the flavor will change accordingly.

-All of these swaps work in taste, texture and carbohydrates as well.
+All these swaps work well in taste, texture and carbohydrates as well.

 The red bell pepper can be swapped for yellow or orange bell peppers because they’re all sweet.

-Zucchini can easily be swapped with yellow squash or even eggplant.
+Zucchini can easily be swapped with yellow squash.